home-iq/dev-team-stats-tracker/docs/close-crm-lead-puller.md

 # Documentation: Close CRM Lead Puller

 ## Overview
 This code retrieves leads from a Close CRM smart view, processes them to extract key information, and returns a structured dataset.
 It implements proper pagination and rate limit handling to reliably fetch large numbers of leads.
+It also identifies which leads in the Google Sheet need to be retired (no longer in the Smart View) and which are still valid.

 ## Purpose
 The code serves as an n8n node that:
 1. Fetches leads matching a specific smart view in Close CRM
 2. Extracts contact information (name, email, phone)
+3. Identifies leads that need to be retired (no longer in the Smart View)
-3. Formats the data for further processing or export to Google Sheets
+4. Formats the data for further processing or export to Google Sheets

 ## Configuration